Healthcare patient education video creation from clinical guidelines

 }

-Step 4: Create Video with Hour One
+Step 4: Video composition with Hour One

-POST https://api.hourone.com/v1/videos
+POST https://api.hourone.com/api/videos

-Authorization: Bearer YOUR_HOUR_ONE_API_KEY
+Authorization: Bearer YOUR_HOUR_ONE_KEY

 Content-Type: application/json